-Rodney double-checked the data on his laptop and swallowed.
-"It's more than a spike," he said over the radio with surprising calm.
-"We've got something down here drawing a huge amount of power from generator two and it's all getting routed through this transformer.
+"It's more than a spike," Rodney said over the radio with surprising calm.
+"We've got something down here drawing a huge amount of power from generator two, and it's all getting routed through this transformer.
 It's nearing an overload."
-Whatever was happening, he had to get it shut down before the transformer blew, taking who knew how much of the section with it.

-"I can't do that and you know it," Rodney snapped.
-"I have to get some of this excess energy bled off or when it goes, it could take out this whole section of the tower."
+"I can't do that, and you know it," Rodney snapped, glancing up at the transformer as the pulsing increased.
+"I have to get some of this excess energy bled off, or when it goes, the explosion could take out this whole section of the tower."